denimandsteel/vdw/events/_posts/2014-09-18-cascadia_then_and_now.md

 dayOfWeek: Thu
 dayOfMonth: Sept 18
 title: "CASCADIA: THEN AND NOW"
-description: "Join us from 6-9pm for our September Social, a free event for socializing and hearing about our upcoming schedule and changes to the International Living Futures Institute."
+description: "Join us for our September Social, a free event for socializing and hearing about our upcoming schedule and changes to the International Living Futures Institute."
 startTime: 6:00 PM
 endTime: 9:00 PM
 type: Talk